 So, in the absence of a complete solution, here’s what the process boils down to.

-- Be prepared to move your terrarium throughout the year.
+- Be prepared to move your plants throughout the year.
 Part of being a plant parent is looking after our plants’ evolving needs.
 Generally, terrariums need very little maintenance, but this is one area we need to pay attention to.

 Terrarium Lighting FAQs